zachlasiuk/arm-software-developers-ads/content/install-tools/streamline.md

 ## Setting up product license

-Arm Mobile Studio includes a free starter edition license which is automatically configured.
+Arm Mobile Studio is available as a free starter edition which is not license managed.
+If using [Professional Edition](https://developer.arm.com/Tools%20and%20Software/Arm%20Mobile%20Studio#Editions), see the supplied readme for license setup instructions.

-Arm Development Studio, as well as Arm Mobile Studio [Professional Edition](https://developer.arm.com/Tools%20and%20Software/Arm%20Mobile%20Studio#Editions), is license managed.
+Arm Development Studio is license managed.
 License setup instructions are available [here](../license/).

 ## Get started